 Frameworks are built to make building and working with programming languages easier.
-Frameworks typically take all the difficult, repetitive tasks in setting up a new web application and either do them for you or make them very easy for you to do.
+Frameworks typically take all the difficult, repetitive tasks in setting up a new web application and either does them for you or make them very easy for you to do.

 - Ruby on Rails - a full-stack framework built using ruby